Dordogne walking holiday, France

 Leaders & local suppliers:

 Although France’s Dordogne is one of the more known regions in the country, it is still possible, with a bit of effort, to seek out family-run businesses, seemingly unchanged over the years.
 One such example is the beautiful Hotel Les Glycines on the fringe of pre-historic capital, Les Eyzies.
 Although the town gets busy – over 600,000 visitors are expected this summer – our hotel enjoys seclusion and tranquillity with pool, stunning gardens and superb cliff-facing views.
 Owner Pascal Lombard is also chef de cuisine and is incredibly proud that virtually everything on his menu comes from his fruit and vegetable gardens.
-Everything here is home made, from the amuses-bouches to the freshest of foie gras!
+Everything here is home made, from the amuses-bouches to the freshest local meats!

 Staff will suggest places to see and visit locally.
 Many of our overseas staff have worked for us for many years now – in fact, the 20 returning staff this summer have, between them, clocked up an impressive 189 years!